 3. Pick a muse from your natural surrounding

-Anything from flowers and leaves to birds and insects, Art Nouveau often takes the form of flower stalks and buds, vine tendrils, insect wings, and other delicate and sinuous natural objects.
+Anything from flowers and leaves to birds and insects, it often takes the form of flower stalks and buds, vine tendrils, insect wings, and other delicate and sinuous natural objects.

 4. Merge ornament and structure

 Art Nouveau embodies a synthesis of ornament and structure, conveying a strong sense of materials but structurally elemental.

 Embrace modern materials and technologies, while retaining craftsmanship and authenticity.